-Coronary Artery Disease is one of the leading causes of death in Canada and worldwide, within this the South Asian population is at even higher risk.
+Coronary Artery Disease is one of the leading causes of death in Canada and worldwide, within this ethnic populations, such as South Asians are at even higher risk.
 Multiple studies of migrant South Asian populations have confirmed a 3- to 5-fold increase in the risk for myocardial infarction and cardiovascular death as compared with other ethnic groups.
 It raises this important health issue and organizes free screening for participants to get their blood pressure, blood sugar and other risk factors tested.

 Other vulnerable groups include women, children and refugees.
 Today, more women die of heart disease than men.
 25,000 women die from heart disease in Canada every year.
 This means 1 women EVERY 20 minutes in Canada, dies from heart disease.
 DIL Walk develops specific educational resources targeting women to further help increase the awareness and decrease the risk.
 DIL Walk Foundation is unique in that it uses a grass roots approach to help empower community members to take an active role in their own health, and focuses on building capacity.

 The DIL Walk Foundation has successfully developed strategies, tools and resources, including DIL Walk passport, DIL Walk Magazine and Public Service Announcements to care for these populations that are often misunderstood or missed.
 The most recent remarkable achievement of this organization has been to establish a University of Calgary research chair focusing its efforts on South Asian health.